taras-git/ruby_vivino/README.md

 Testing with Ruby, Cucumber and Appium

 IMPORTANT!
-The project use APK file, which has to be placed into 'features/support' folder.
+The project uses APK file, which has to be placed into 'features/support' folder.
 Due to its big size, it is not uploaded to Git, and has to be added separately.
 Name of the APK should be exact 'app-world-beta (1).apk'